-1. Traditional Facilities.
-Body viewing, including funeral and chapel services, may be permitted in Community and Religious Assembly, Cemeteries, Funeral Parlors and Internment Services.

-- 2. Non-Traditional Facilities.
-Occasional funeral/chapel services may be held at Banquet Halls, Cultural Institutions, stadiums, or similar facilities, however the use shall be clearly incidental to the primary use.
-"Occasional," for this subsection, shall be defined as no more than twice per month. - B. Body Preparation.
-Body preparation, including the embalming of the body, may be permitted in Funeral Parlors and Internment Services. - C. Body Cremation.
+- 1. Traditional Facilities.
+Body viewing, including funeral and chapel services, may be permitted in Religious Institutions, Cemeteries, Funeral Chapels, Funeral Homes, and Funeral Parlors. - 2.
+Non-Traditional Facilities.
+Occasional funeral/chapel services may be held at Banquet Halls, Stadiums, Public Facilities, Social Halls, or similar facilities however the use shall be clearly incidental to the primary use.
+"Occasional," for this subsection, shall be defined as once per month. - B. Body Preparation.
+Body preparation, including the embalming of the body, may be permitted in Funeral Homes, Funeral Chapels, Funeral Parlors, or Mortuaries. - C. Body Cremation.
 In addition to the permit requirements of this Code, a permit is also required from the San Joaquin Valley Air Pollution Control District. - D. Home Death Care.
 A person may prepare a body for disposition in their home per the State of California Department of Consumer Affairs, Cemetery and Funeral Bureau.
-Funeral services may not be held in homes.
+Funeral Services may not be held in homes.

-15-2715 Check Cashing Businesses, Payday Lenders, and Similar Financial Services
+15-2316 Check Cashing Businesses and Payday Lenders